 The pain and moderate swelling from the initial injury will usually be gone after two to four weeks, but the knee may still feel unstable.
 The symptom of instability and the inability to trust the knee for support are what requires treatment.
 Also important in the decision about treatment is the growing realization by orthopedic surgeons that long-term instability leads to early arthritis of the knee.

-When you visit Grapevine Physical Therapy & Sports Medicine, our Physical Therapist will take your history and do a physical exam.
-The history and physical examination are probably the most important tools in diagnosing a ruptured or deficient PCL.
-During the physical examination, we will perform special stress tests on the knee.
+The history and physical examination is probably the most important tool in diagnosing a ruptured or deficient PCL.
+During the physical examination, special stress tests are performed on the knee.
 Three of the most commonly used tests are the posterior Lachman test, the posterior sag test, and the posterior drawer test.
 The posterior drawer test is a very sensitive and specific test for PCL injuries.
-Our Physical Therapistwill place your knee and leg in various positions and then apply a load or force to the joint.
+The doctor will place your knee and leg in various positions and then apply a load or force to the joint.
 Any excess motion or unexpected movement of the tibia relative to the femur may be a sign of ligament damage and insufficiency.

 The magnetic resonance imaging (MRI) scan is probably the most accurate test without actually looking into the knee.
 The MRI machine uses magnetic waves rather than X-rays to show the soft tissues of the body.
 This machine creates pictures that look like slices of the knee.
 The pictures show the anatomy, and any injuries, very clearly.
 This test does not require any needles or special dye and is painless.